tamzinselvi/nightenv/README.md

 After many days of switching between dark and light themes to reduce eye strain, I needed an automated solution, hence `nightenv`.
 This is not meant to be a state of the art piece of software, but instead it was meant to be a quick and easy tool that could be easily extended.
 Feel free to contribute new plugins or update the already existing ones if you have any issues.

+Credits to [themer](https://github.com/mjswensen/themer) and [mjswensen](https://github.com/mjswensen) for the inspiration to whip this together.

 ## Roadmap

 Will probably declare v1 after the following items are compeleted, not in any particular order: